kholeone/devops-core-practical-project-beta/README.md

 -	To have a more interesting front end design
 -	Make full utilisation of the technologies that was involved in this project
+- Perhaps more stages to the Jenkins Pipeline that can make it more effective
+-